lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 - Record and deposit any funds received with a member of the bishopric.
 - Review the financial statement each month and ensure that any issues are resolved promptly.
-- Help the bishopric prepare the annual ward budget (see34.6.1and34.6.2).
+- Help the bishopric prepare the annual ward budget (see [34.6.1](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number21-p332#title_number21 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number21-p332#title_number21") and [34.6.2](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number22-p348#title_number22 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number22-p348#title_number22")).
 - Ensure that members have access to their statements of contributions and assist as needed.
 - Help the bishop prepare and record tithing declarations.
-- Participate in financial audits by stake auditors and take corrective actions if needed (see34.7).
+- Participate in financial audits by stake auditors and take corrective actions if needed (see [34.7](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number30-p373#title_number30 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number30-p373#title_number30")).

 Clerks should hold the Melchizedek Priesthood and have a current temple recommend.
-For more information about calling ward clerks, see33.4.2and33.4.3.
+For more information about calling ward clerks, see [33.4.2](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number11-p72#title_number11 "/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number11-p72#title_number11") and [33.4.3](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number12-p301#title_number12 "/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number12-p301#title_number12").

 Church leaders teach members the principles of tithes and other offerings and encourage members to live these principles.
 People who are not members of the Church may also make contributions.
 However, only members of the Church may pay tithing.

-Members are encouraged to make their contributions online where possible (seedonations.ChurchofJesusChrist.org).
-Members may also give their contributions and a completed Tithing and Other Offerings form to the bishop or one of his counselors (see34.5.2).
+Members are encouraged to make their contributions online where possible (see [donations.ChurchofJesusChrist.org](https://donations.churchofjesuschrist.org "https://donations.churchofjesuschrist.org")).
+Members may also give their contributions and a completed Tithing and Other Offerings form to the bishop or one of his counselors (see [34.5.2](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number76-p291#title_number76 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number76-p291#title_number76")).
 If members use a check, it should be payable to The Church of Jesus Christ of Latter-day Saints.

-Tithing is the donation of one-tenth of one’s income to God’s Church (seeDoctrine and Covenants 119:3–4;interestis understood to mean income).
+Tithing is the donation of one-tenth of one’s income to God’s Church (see [Doctrine and Covenants 119:3–4](/study/scriptures/dc-testament/dc/119?lang=eng&id=p3-p4#p3 "/study/scriptures/dc-testament/dc/119?lang=eng&id=p3-p4#p3"); interest is understood to mean income).
 All members who have income should pay tithing.

-The Lord’s covenant people have lived the law of tithing since ancient times (seeGenesis 14:18–20;Leviticus 27:30–32).
-The Lord has said, “The tithing of my people … shall be a standing law unto them forever” (Doctrine and Covenants 119:3–4).
+The Lord’s covenant people have lived the law of tithing since ancient times (see [Genesis 14:18–20](/study/scriptures/ot/gen/14?lang=eng&id=p18-p20#p18 "/study/scriptures/ot/gen/14?lang=eng&id=p18-p20#p18"); [Leviticus 27:30–32](/study/scriptures/ot/lev/27?lang=eng&id=p30-p32#p30 "/study/scriptures/ot/lev/27?lang=eng&id=p30-p32#p30")).
+The Lord has said, “The tithing of my people … shall be a standing law unto them forever” ([Doctrine and Covenants 119:3–4](/study/scriptures/dc-testament/dc/119?lang=eng&id=p3-p4#p3 "/study/scriptures/dc-testament/dc/119?lang=eng&id=p3-p4#p3")).

 Tithes are holy to the Lord, and members honor Him by paying tithing.
 This is an expression of faith in God and His promises.
-Those who pay tithing receive this promise from the Lord: “Prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it” (Malachi 3:10).
+Those who pay tithing receive this promise from the Lord: “Prove me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it” ([Malachi 3:10](/study/scriptures/ot/mal/3?lang=eng&id=p10#p10 "/study/scriptures/ot/mal/3?lang=eng&id=p10#p10")).

-Tithing donations are always used for the Lord’s purposes, as directed by the Council on the Disposition of the Tithes (seeDoctrine and Covenants 120).
-Some of these purposes are outlined in34.0.
+Tithing donations are always used for the Lord’s purposes, as directed by the Council on the Disposition of the Tithes (see [Doctrine and Covenants 120](/study/scriptures/dc-testament/dc/120?lang=eng "/study/scriptures/dc-testament/dc/120?lang=eng")).
+Some of these purposes are outlined in [34.0](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number65-p206#title_number65 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number65-p206#title_number65").

 The bishop meets with each member during the last few months of each year to receive his or her tithing declaration.
 In rare circumstances when the bishop is absent, the stake president may authorize one of the bishop’s counselors to fulfill this responsibility.